skupperproject/skupper-example-gateway/README.md

 ## Step 5: Install the Skupper gateway

+The `skupper gateway init` command starts a Skupper router on your local system and links it to the Skupper router in the current Kubernetes namespace.

 _**Console for hello-world:**_

 ~~~ shell
 skupper gateway init --type docker
 ~~~

+The `--type docker` option runs the router as a Docker container.
+You can also run it as a Podman container (`--type podman`) or as a systemd service (`--type service`).

 ## Step 6: Deploy the frontend and backend services

+For this example, we are running the frontend on Kubernetes and the backend as a local system process.

+Use `kubectl create deployment` to deploy the frontend service in `hello-world`.

+Change to the `backend` directory and use `python python/main.py` to start the backend process.
+You can run this in a different terminal if you prefer.

 _**Console for hello-world:**_